×

 What are the schools in Copenhagen like?

 "When you take a first lokk at the school, you would the facilities are not good enough.
 But everyone, who gives it a chance changes their minds very fast.
-The way the school integrates learning, good behavior, and caring both between the students but also among the teachers, parents and students makes this a wonderful school," remarked one parent with kids at HIS, Hoersholm International School in Copenhagen.
+The way the school integrates learning, good behavior, and caring both between the students but also among the teachers, parents and students makes this a wonderful school," said one expat in Copenhagen with children at HIS, Hoersholm International School.

 What are the pros and cons of living in Copenhagen?